leangjia/blender_docs/manual/render/lights/light_object.rst

 =========

 A sun light provides light of constant intensity emitted in a single direction from infinitely far away.
 A sun light can be very handy for a uniform clear daylight open-space illumination.
-In the 3D View, the *Sun* light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.
+In the 3D Viewport, the *Sun* light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.